Best walks in Britain

-If you watched 'Britain's favourite walks' on ITV recently, you will know that Helvellyn is Number One!
+If you watched 'Britain's favourite walks' on ITV last year, you will know that Helvellyn is Number One!
 Just a short hop from our doorstep here at Dalehead hall, you can be out the door and heading along the Helvellyn path within ten minutes!
 This is not a walk for the faint hearted, and can be challenging for even seasoned walkers.
 There are several routes up to Helvellyn, but the path from Thirlmere is considered the easiest- cutting out the ridge walk on 'Striding Edge'.

 Difficulty: Challenging - Map: OS Explorer OL5